Risheit/Scenes/docs/ExampleUseCase.md

 RegularSection
 ```

-the event `initializeVar` is run first.
-This event is connected to a function that initializes `cm`, `player`, and other external variables passed through `ext`.
+the Event `initializeVar` is run first.
+This Event calls a lambda function to initialize various class variables at the start of the game.
-During the end of the `BeginningSection` the event `findSecret` is run.
+During the end of the `BeginningSection` the Event `findSecret` is run.
-The results of this event affect which sections are read during the rest of the Scene.
+The results of this Event affect which sections are read during the rest of the Scene.

 After `BeginningSection` is read, it is popped from the queue.
-Before reading `SecretSection`, `reader` queries the event log for `"findSecret, 1"`.
+Before reading `SecretSection`, `reader` queries the Event log for `"findSecret, 1"`.
 If a non-empty vector is returned, then `SecretSection` is read, otherwise it is popped from the queue.
 The reading of `RegulerSection` is similar, with `reader` querying `"findSecret, 0"`.

-The event `setNextScene` loads the given Scene, and is required at some point in the Scene to prevent the reading from ending.
+The Event `setNextScene` loads the given Scene, and is required at some point in the Scene to prevent the reading from ending.

 ## Running the Battle Room